Extendable Generalization Self-Supervised Diffusion for Low-Dose CT Reconstruction: Introduction

-Over the past few decades, LDCT reconstruction has produced numerous commendable results that have contributed greatly to improving the quality of LDCT.
-These studies fall into three main categories: 1) sinusoidal domain data filtering\cite{balda2012ray}, 2) iterative reconstruction\cite{sidky2008image}--\cite{komolafe2020smoothed}, and 3) image post-processing techniques\cite{geraldo2016low,chen2014artifact}.
-Sinusoidal domain filtering, such as bilateral filtering method\cite{manduca2009projection}, penalized weighted least squares (PWLS)\cite{wang2006penalized}, anisotropic filtering\cite{perona2002scale,catte1992image}, etc., operates directly on the projected domain data.
-However the filtering process may lead to loss of frequency domain information and reduce the spatial resolution of the image.
-Iterative reconstruction, which requires a design that incorporates system information, noise assumptions, and image a priori information as prerequisites, and often requires the iterative execution of forward and backward projections.
-The time cost and process complexity define the upper limit of its clinical application.
-Image post-processing techniques are applied to the reconstructed LDCT images to enhance the image quality, such as block matching based 3D filtering (BM3D) \cite{dabov2007image}, which filters and integrates the 3D combinations obtained from similar matching to obtain denoising results, and demonstrates excellent performance in LDCT imaging.
+Over the past few decades, LDCT reconstruction has produced numerous commendable results.
+These studies fall into three main categories: 1) sinusoidal domain data filtering \cite{balda2012ray}, 2) iterative reconstruction \cite{sidky2008image}, and 3) image post-processing techniques \cite{chen2014artifact}.
+Sinusoidal domain filtering, such as bilateral filtering method \cite{manduca2009projection}, penalized weighted least squares (PWLS) \cite{wang2006penalized}, etc., operates directly on projection data but risk losing frequency information and reducing spatial resolution.
+Iterative reconstruction is often limited in clinical application due to its high computational cost and complexity.
+Image post-processing techniques are applied to the reconstructed LDCT images to enhance the image quality, such as block matching based 3D filtering (BM3D) \cite{dabov2007image} demonstrates excellent performance in LDCT imaging.